Recharge (magazine): Thought Leaders Summit

-Recharges "Thought Leaders Summit" is an annual invitation-only forum for senior international renewable-energy executives that was held for the first in Holmenkollen (Norway) on 9 January 2014.
+Recharges "Thought Leaders Summit" was an annual invitation-only forum for senior international renewable-energy executives that was held for the first time in Holmenkollen (Norway) on 9 January 2014.

 The inaugural meeting was attended by 50 senior professionals from the global renewable-energy industry, including high-level executives from Siemens, Vestas, Statoil and E.ON.
 The keynote speech was delivered by Scotland's energy minister, Fergus Ewing and the event was officially opened by Henrik O. Madsen.

-The colloquium, which operates under the Chatham House rule, was most recently held in Hamburg, Germany, on 25 September 2018 ahead of the Global Wind Summit, supported by WindEurope and Hamburg Messe and sponsored by MHI Vestas, GE and Lloyds Register.
+The colloquium, which operates under the Chatham House Rule, was most recently held in Hamburg, Germany, on 25 September 2018 ahead of the Global Wind Summit, supported by WindEurope and Hamburg Messe and sponsored by MHI Vestas, GE and Lloyds Register.

 Awards

 In 2010, Recharge was awarded the Advocate of the Year award by the UK's Renewable Energy Association, the first time the prize had been given to a publication.